3 Measures to Define Early Progress and Avoid Temptation

 Are you able to attract enough of them to be selective? (quality)

-When you hire people, are they multiplying your value or diluting it? (multipliers speed your progress)
+When you hire people, are they multiplying your value or diluting it?
+(Multipliers speed your progress)

-Of course, the progress you want in your team is really not just a numbers game and this is a simplification that needs validation.
+Of course, the progress you want in your team is really not just a numbers game, and this is a simplification that needs validation.
 But great hires that fit your needs and your culture will accelerate your business and you’ll know it internally and externally.

 Externally, check that all stakeholders are giving you great feedback about interactions with your team.
-(This is also a good reason to consider outside, independent advisors & board members) And then gut check that you genuinely feel you are effectively teaming with the hires you make and seeing them make a real impact.
+(This is also a good reason to consider outside, independent advisors and board members) Then gut check that you genuinely feel you are effectively teaming with the hires you make and seeing them make a real impact.

 If you’ve built a great team and you’re proving you’ve got a great market to go after, the remaining risk is execution.
 These risks are linked of course and great teams delight in executing and holding themselves accountable for results.
 So the good news is that this is the simplest one to validate: Are you exceeding expectations with your stakeholders?
 If not, you’re not executing.